top of page

 It has long been said that stinging nettle was not native to North America and was instead a European species, Urtica dioica, that was brought over with many other species during colonization.
 There was also a belief that we had a subspecies of the European variety.
 Nowadays, it's more commonly accepted that we have our very own species native to North America, Urtica gracilis!
 Gracilis means 'slender' and refers to the narrow leaves these nettles get at maturity.

 In Colorado, they aren't nearly as common as they can be in other states.
-Here, they're mostly limited to the riparian areas, marshy meadows in the mountains, and occasionally the fertile soils near old homesteads.
-I always target them in the riparian areas while looking for the other spring bounty these habitats hold; asparagus, morels, oysters, you know the ones!
-If you find or know of some good nettle patches, cherish them, and send me the coordinates!
+Here, they're mostly limited to the riparian areas, marshy mountain meadows, and occasionally the fertile soils near old homesteads.
+I always target them in the riparian areas while looking for the other spring bounty these habitats hold asparagus, morels, oysters, you know, the ones!
+If you find or know of some good nettle patches, cherish them.
 They can be thick in some areas, but I often find them in smaller patches dispersed throughout a habitat.

 Nettles and scissors